dwrobel/flatcam/README.md

 =================================================

+12.02.2020

+- working on fixing a bug in FlatCAMGeometry.merge()

 11.02.2020

 - working on Tool Punch; finished the geometry update with the clear geometry for the case of Excellon method